 Streaming is not an easy task.
 Most video files are not designed to be streamed over the internet therefore streaming involves converting the file into a streamable one.
 This is all done with the use of available video streaming protocols and then delivering it to the viewers.
-This involves breaking it into smaller portions and the deliver it to the viewers sequentially.
+This involves breaking it into smaller portions and then delivering it to the viewers sequentially.
 Video streaming protocol helps in delivering video content by breaking the content into several chunks and then reassembling it when delivered to the viewer.
 These protocols are primarily the rules and methods that are used for breaking the video file into smaller and transferable chunks so as to deliver them to the viewers seamlessly.

-This streaming technology delivers the best quality video content that their internet connection can support at the given time.
-Say if the viewers have a slow internet connection, they will get a lower-quality video content while at the same time if the viewer has a faster speed, they will get a higher-quality content.
+This video streaming technology delivers the best quality video content that their internet connection can support at the given time.
+Say if the viewers have a slow internet connection, they will get lower-quality video content while at the same time if the viewer has a faster speed, they will get higher-quality content.

-There are a number of streaming protocols available in the market that focuses on a different thing, for instance, some focus on reducing the latency in the video delivery while other focuses on digital right management or DRM.
+There are a number of streaming protocols available in the market that focuses on a different thing, for instance, some focus on reducing the latency in video delivery while other focuses on digital right management or DRM.
 Let’s dive into the popular video streaming protocols and know more about how they are beneficial for a certain situation.

 Popular Video Streaming Protocols

 Every streaming protocol serves a certain purpose and each has there own benefits.
 But there are a number of protocols that are well known in the market, the most popular ones are: